ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 Despite extensive HPO, neither **Transformer+XGBoost** nor the neural fusion models consistently surpass the GRU+XGBoost baseline on test AUC.
 The best Transformer+XGBoost configuration reaches ~0.625 AUC, suggesting that the tree model is already well aligned with the GRU embedding geometry and that the limiting factor is likely **data/label noise** rather than model capacity.

 ### 5.3 Additional Architectural Explorations

+**Graph Neural Networks (GraphSAGE):**
+We explored GNNs by constructing a k-nearest neighbor (k=15) patient similarity graph based on multimodal features (Transformer EHR + Text embeddings, 1664-dim).
+With validation-based threshold optimization, the GNN achieved a Test AUROC of **0.596**, AUPRC of **0.319**, and—notably—the **highest F1 score (0.406)** among all models, with recall of 0.72.

+This represents an interesting **AUC-F1 trade-off**: the GNN sacrifices ~0.04 AUROC compared to top models (0.64) but delivers substantially better positive-class identification.
+The high recall (72% of readmissions flagged) makes it attractive for **high-sensitivity clinical alerting** where missing a readmission is costlier than false positives.

+However, the lower AUC suggests that while the GNN learns to calibrate its outputs well (crossing the decision threshold for many positive cases), it is less effective at *ranking* patients by risk compared to temporal fusion approaches.
+The lack of explicit temporal modeling within the graph structure—where nodes represent admissions but edges encode only feature similarity, not temporal relationships—likely explains this limitation.

+**Future Work:**
-We explored **Graph Neural Networks (GraphSAGE)** by constructing a k-nearest neighbor (k=15) patient similarity graph based on multimodal features (Transformer EHR + Text).
-The optimized GNN achieved a Test AUROC of **0.6239** and AUPRC of **0.3351**, performing comparably to the Transformer-based XGBoost model but slightly below the Gated Fusion approach.
-The model's low F1 score (0.00 at default threshold) indicates conservative calibration due to class imbalance, similar to the XGBoost baseline.
-While the GNN effectively captures patient similarity, the lack of explicit temporal modeling within the graph structure likely limited its performance compared to our temporally-aware fusion architectures.
-Additionally, while the **Transformer Encoder** proved superior for feature extraction, its full integration into the fusion pipeline via end-to-end training (jointly optimizing encoder and fusion head) remains a key area for future work.
+The Transformer Encoder proved superior for feature extraction, but its full integration into the fusion pipeline via end-to-end training (jointly optimizing encoder and fusion head) remains a key area for future work.
+Additionally, incorporating temporal edges into the GNN (e.g., linking sequential admissions for the same patient) could combine the benefits of graph-based patient similarity with temporal awareness.

 ### 5.4 Model Selection & Deployment Recommendations